-Developers must specifically support the Apple Pencil in their app, and not all apps do.
-However, many popular apps, including Procreate, Notability, and GoodNotes, support the Apple Pencil and offer a unique and intuitive experience for users.
+Developers must specifically support the Apple Pencil in their app; not all apps do.
+However, many popular apps, including Procreate, Notability, and GoodNotes, support the Apple Pencil and offer users a unique and intuitive experience.

 Using the Apple Pencil on an iPad can be a game-changer for artists, designers, and anyone who wants to take handwritten notes.
-The Apple Pencil is pressure-sensitive and can detect different levels of pressure, allowing users to create nuanced and detailed drawings.
+The Apple Pencil is pressure-sensitive and can detect different pressure levels, allowing users to create nuanced and detailed drawings.

 The pencil’s palm rejection technology also ensures that users can rest their hands on the iPad while they write or draw without accidentally making marks on the screen.

-Another advantage of using the Apple Pencil with an iPad is the ability to quickly and easily annotate documents.
+Another advantage of using the Apple Pencil with an iPad is quickly and easily annotating documents.
 With apps like GoodNotes, users can import PDFs, Word documents, and other files and mark them up with the Apple Pencil.